 The dining facility presented unique MEP challenges due to its high occupancy and kitchen ventilation requirements.
 2RW designed dedicated make-up air systems, kitchen exhaust hoods with demand-controlled ventilation, and grease waste plumbing systems to meet health, safety, and energy standards.

-A high degree of coordination across disciplines was required to accommodate the variety of apartment unit configurations, communal areas, and dining program needs—all while supporting the project’s LEED Silver certification goals.
-The preliminary energy model indicates an energy use intensity (EUI) of 53 kBtuH/SF/yr for the dormitories, equating to 32.1% in energy savings over baseline.
+A high degree of coordination across disciplines was required to accommodate the variety of apartment unit configurations, communal areas, and dining program needs; all while supporting the project’s LEED Silver certification goals.